HRT 1: Original programming

 As HRT's flagship channel, HRT 1 airs most of the network's original programming, which consist of news programs and scripted and non-scripted televisions series that are of wide public interest.
 In collaboration with various Croatian production companies, HRT has broadcast numerous original television series.
 Aside from talk shows and documentary series of original format, the channel's lineup also features game show and competition series which are mostly Croatian adaptations of foreign formats, such as The Voice and Who Wants to Be a Millionaire?.
 On the other hand, small-scale production original series, such as children's programming and talks shows of specific interest, usually air on HRT 2 and HRT 3.

 Current programming

 News

-The channel airs HRT's central news programe, Dnevnik HRT, several times a day.
+The channel airs HRT's central news programme, Dnevnik HRT, several times a day.
 The central one-hour long news broadcasts airs daily at 19:00, with other shorter news broadcasts airing during morning and at around 12:00, 16:30 and after 22:00.